mbrouwer/Xpirit-Vsts-Build-Pester/Xpirit.Vsts.Build.Pester.Extension/readme.md

-# Run Pester in VSTS build and release tasks
+# Run Pester in VSTS build tasks
 This build extension enables your to run Powershell unit test in your build and release pipelines.
 It uses the Pester Powershell test framework.

 ## Pester